Qiskit/qiskit-code-assistant-jupyterlab/LOCAL_SETUP.md

 # Qiskit Code Assistant - Local Setup Guide

-Run the Qiskit Code Assistant entirely on your local machine using open-source models!
+Run the Qiskit Code Assistant entirely on your local machine using our Qiskit open-source models!

 ## Quick Start (One Command)